One Year In: Artesian Cellars Thrives in a Chaotic Time, and a Major Strip Property May Want Their Wine

 Revisions to state law are made all the more difficult by disagreement among Nevada’s winemakers on the changes that are truly necessary.
 The disconnect may be due in part to the state’s geography, and the sheer distance between its two largest winemaking regions.
 The rest reflects different business models.

-But Burke and Tyler also see an information void.
+But Burke and Tyler say there’s another barrier to entry — absence of useful information.
 Burke is among those who’ve been disappointed in the University of Nevada’s wine program, which was unhelpful when he was an aspiring vintner.

 He tries to encourage people who approach him for advice on starting vineyards, but also explains the expense, and the long wait for return on investment.